 He co-founded his first Gabonese NGO in 1981, which has since led to the creation of Ebando in 1999, and is recognized as a healer and a Nima, someone who has freed and detached himself.
 His initiative of more than 350 banzis (initiates) has directly assisted hundreds of local people and indirectly assisted thousands of local people, leaving a considerable positive footprint.

 Explore more info with a membership (any level)

 📈 In-depth psychedelic reports (Sprout & Tree)

 🪄 Weekly psychedelic research & implementation newsletter (free)

 Bwiti: School of Life

-This course introduces the Gabonese culture and the spiritual practice of Bwiti (with use of ibogaine).
-The course hopes to inform people about how the whole ritual takes place.
+This course introduces the Gabonese culture and the spiritual practice of Bwiti (with the use of ibogaine).
+The course informs people about how the whole ritual takes place.